Photo by Vanessa Simmons

 The first wheels of Oka were made in 1893, and were largely inspired by the monastic cheese Port Salut from France.
-In the late 1800's, monks from this same order established a monastery at La Trappe, near the village of Oka in Québec.
+In the late 1800s, monks from this same order established a monastery at La Trappe, near the village of Oka in Quebec.
 They brought the Port Salut recipe with them and recreated their own cheese at the new monastery, where the tradition continues today.

+The texture of Oka is semisoft, pliable, smooth and homogenous.
+The paste ranges in color from ivory to straw, the rind being closer to the classic reddish-orange of most washed rind cheeses.
 In terms of flavor, "Regular" Oka lacks the deep, penetrating flavors of the longer ripened, "Classic" Oka.
 Both cheeses are delicate and subtle, with a fresh but rounded lactic tang; with hints of butter and toast.
 Flavors intensify with age.

 Sip a Burgundy red or a zinfandel alongside this classic Canadian washed-rind.